sonertari/PFFW/README.md

 	+ Bump the version number X.Y in the sources, if upgrading
 		+ cd/amd64/etc/boot.conf
+		+ cd/arm64/etc/boot.conf
 		+ meta/createiso
+		+ meta/createimg
 		+ meta/install.sub
 		+ src/create_po.sh
 		+ Doxyfile
 		+ README.md
 		+ src/lib/defs.php
 		+ cd/amd64/X.Y/
+		+ cd/arm64/X.Y/
 		+ openbsd/X.Y/
 		+ .po files under src/View/locale/

 	+ Bump the version number XY in the sources, if upgrading
 		+ README.md
 		+ openbsd/pffw/expat/amd64/xbaseXY.tgz
+		+ openbsd/pffw/expat/arm64/xbaseXY.tgz
 		+ openbsd/pffw/fonts/amd64/xfontXY.tgz
+		+ openbsd/pffw/fonts/arm64/xfontXY.tgz

-	+ Update based on the release date, project changes, and news, if upgrading
+	+ Update based on the version number, release date, project changes, and news, if upgrading
 		+ config/etc/motd
 		+ meta/root.mail
 		+ README.md

-	+ Update copyright if necessary
+	+ Update copyright year if necessary

 - Make sure the signify key pair for UTMFW is in the correct locations:
     + Save utmfw-XY.pub and utmfw-XY.sec to docs/signify
     + Copy utmfw-XY.pub to /etc/signify/, the utmfw-XY.pub file is copied into the bsd.rd file while making release(8), to verify install sets during installation

-- Update the packages:
+- Update the packages for the amd64 arch, then do the same for the arm64 arch replacing amd64 with arm64 below:
 	+ Install the OpenBSD packages
 		+ Set the download mirror, use the existing cache if any
             ```
             export PKG_PATH=/var/db/pkg_cache/:https://cdn.openbsd.org/pub/OpenBSD/X.Y/packages/amd64/
             ```
-		+ Save the depends under PKG_CACHE, which will be used later on to update the packages in the iso file
+		+ Save the depends under PKG_CACHE, which will be used later on to update the packages in the iso and img files
             ```
             export PKG_CACHE=/var/db/pkg_pffw/
             ```